YevhenDuma/testtask/README.md

 # Test task:
-## Used: Vagrant, Ansible, Gangila, Monit
+## Used: Vagrant, Ansible, Ganglia, Monit

 This folder contains 3 folders:
-* VM1: folder with vagrant file for first virtual machine and ansible_hosts file
+* VM1: folder with vagrant file for first virtual machine and ansible hosts file
 * VM2: folder with vagrant file for second virtual machine and ansible hosts file
 * ansible: folder with ansible roles.